alexkowalenko/fortran-sdl2/README.md

 # fortran-sdl2

+Hacked version of fortran-sdl2 to remove GL and GLU as they are now not available on macOS Apple Silicon platforms.

 A collection of ISO C binding interfaces to
 [Simple DirectMedia Layer 2.0](https://www.libsdl.org/) (SDL 2.0), for 2D and 3D game programming in Fortran.
 SDL versions tested against: